OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/106007675-8c41bc80-6084-11eb-93d8-a2867815ff6d.png)

 4. Read the summary page and select Next again.
 You will be asked to provide Connection for the solution.
 You can select an existing connection or create a new one by following the instruction of the menu.
-Skip to step 7 if you don’t need to create a new connection.
+Skip to step 7 if you don’t need to create a new connection. *Note: Consider using a service account for the connections as notifcation cards originate from this account.
+The service account will need a O365 mailbox.

 ![image](https://user-images.githubusercontent.com/54556057/106007726-9a8fd880-6084-11eb-9068-be9e8204ac82.png)